mahmoud/words/drafts/on_coding.md

 # On coding

-Once I tried programming ever day for 438 days.
-The basis was simple:
-If others can do activities I find difficult (e.g., recreational running) on a daily routine, I should be able to do recreational activities I enjoy (e.g., open-source development) daily as well.
+Once I tried programming ever day.
+The basis was simple: If others can do activities I find difficult (e.g., recreational running) on a daily routine, I should be able to do recreational activities I enjoy (e.g., open-source development) daily as well.

+This ended up lasting from January 17, 2013 to March 31, 2014.
+438
+days.

 Overall this was a good experience and I'm glad for it.
 However, I'm not sure I'd recommend it broadly.
 It changes the way you look at code